 Jackson Walker partner Joseph P. Regan first became involved with The WARM Place following the death of his brother in 2005.
 Having lost his father at the age of 9, Joe was able to see how deeply his brother’s death had affected his young niece and nephew.
 Driven to help other grieving children, he joined as a facilitator.

 In an interview with 360 West Magazine, Joe noted: “It became very personal, but helped me become more in tune with the children in my group.”

 Since then, Joe has increased his involvement to serve on the Board of Directors, and in 2018, he was named Board President.

-As The WARM Place celebrates 30 years of providing grief support services to children and their families, Jackson Walker is proud to join Joe in supporting A Cool Night by Candlelight, an annual event that raises money and awareness.
-This year’s signature event takes place on the evening of Monday, October 5, 2019, at River Crest Country Club in Fort Worth.
+As The WARM Place celebrates 30 years of providing grief support services to children and their families, Jackson Walker proudly joined Joe in supporting A Cool Night by Candlelight, an annual event that raises money and awareness.
+This year’s signature event took place on the evening of Monday, October 5, 2019, at River Crest Country Club in Fort Worth.

 Fort Worth partner Joseph P. Regan focuses his practice on energy litigation and eminent domain law.
 Joe has handled a variety of litigation and transactional matters for midstream energy clients and other condemning authorities, regularly serving as counsel in matters related to real property rights acquisitions, easement negotiations, and condemnation proceedings and trials.
 Joe is a frequent author and lecturer on eminent domain and topics spanning from general litigation matters to issues impacting the energy and financial services industries.
 In addition to serving on The WARM Place Board of Directors, Joe is a member of the Judicial Evaluation & Polls Committee of the Tarrant County Bar Association, for which he has also served as a Director.